-- Minimizing the appeal of the lottery to minors.
-In developing the guidelines, the Director and the Commission shall consider the possible impact of using cartoon characters and other figures that would particularly attract the attention of minors; and

-The use of false, misleading, or deceptive information shall be - (2) The use of false, misleading, or deceptive information shall be prohibited. - (b) The Commission shall provide, by rule, in the manner prescribed by Chapter 150B of the General Statutes, that: - (1) In lottery games using tickets with preprinted winners, the overall estimated odds of winning prizes shall be printed on each ticket; - A detailed tabulation of the estimated number of prizes of each particular prize denomination that are expected to be awarded in each lottery game, or the estimated odds of winning these prizes, shall be available at the offices of the Commission at the time that lottery game is offered for sale to the public; and - (3) All printed or point of sale advertising promoting the sale of lottery tickets for a particular game shall include the actual or estimated overall odds of winning the game.
+- 1 (1) Minimizing the appeal of the lottery to minors.
+In developing the guidelines, the Director and the Commission shall consider the possible impact of using cartoon characters and other figures that would particularly attract the attention of minors. - (2) Prohibiting the use of false, misleading, or deceptive information. - (b) The Commission shall provide, by rule, in the manner prescribed by Chapter 150B of the General Statutes, all of the following: - (1) In lottery games using tickets with preprinted winners, the overall estimated odds of winning prizes shall be printed on each ticket. - (2) A detailed tabulation of the estimated number of prizes of each particular prize denomination that are expected to be awarded in each lottery game, or the estimated odds of winning these prizes, shall be available at the offices of the Commission at the time that lottery game is offered for sale to the public. - (3) All printed or point-of-sale advertising promoting the sale of lottery tickets for a particular game shall include the actual or estimated overall odds of winning the game.

-"§ 143C-142.
+"§ 143D-142.
 Number and value of prizes.